The MIND Diet Meal Plan: A Nutritious Menu to Feed Your Brain

 The latest diet craze doesn’t offer any miracle foods or too-good-to-be-true guarantees about blasting belly fat.
 Rather, it promises to slash your risk of Alzheimer’s—and it actually works.

-Research has shown the MIND diet can reduce Alzheimer’s risk by as much as 53 per cent, depending how well you follow it.
+Known as the MIND Diet (short for Mediterranean-DASH Intervention for Neurodegenerative Delay), research has shown it can reduce Alzheimer’s risk by as much as 53 per cent, depending how well you follow it.
 It’s an encouraging tool for prevention, given that one in three Canadians over the age of 85 suffers from Alzheimer’s or some other form of dementia.

 “This kind of eating pattern is beneficial for the entire body,” says Rosie Schwartz, a Toronto-based registered dietitian.
-She explains that, in order to get the best results for your brain and your overall health, your commitment to the MIND diet should be lifelong.
+She explains that, in order to get the best results for your brain and your overall health, your commitment to a MIND diet meal plan should be lifelong.
 “The decrease in brain function doesn’t happen overnight.
 We should be looking at our future now.”

-The MIND Diet Meal Plan: Your Weekly Grocery Shopping List
+The MIND Diet Meal Plan: Your Weekly Shopping List

 Want to protect your cognitive function?
 Here’s what you need to eat, according to the MIND diet: